-RESPIRATORY PROTECTION: If mists or sprays from this product are created during use, use appropriate respiratory protection.
+Respiratory Protection: If mists, sprays or particulates from this product are created during use, use appropriate respiratory protection.
 If necessary, use only respiratory protection authorized in appropriate regulations.
 Oxygen levels below 19.5% are considered IDLH by OSHA.
-In such atmospheres, use of a full-facepiece pressure/demand SCBA or a full facepiece, supplied air respirator with auxiliary self-contained air supply is required under appropriate regulations.
+In such atmospheres, use of a full-facepiece pressure/demand SCBA or a full facepiece, supplied air respirator with auxiliary self-contained air supply is required under appropriate regulations and standards.